November is National Healthy Skin Month

 Healthy Skin Month promotes skin care.

 The American Academy of Dermatology brought back National Healthy Skin Month to help stop skin cancer and raise awareness about it.
 People often don't know that skin cancer is the most common type of cancer in the world.
-Skin Cancer Foundation reports:
+Skin Cancer Foundation reports:-One out of every five Americans ( same numbers in Europe) will get skin cancer by the time they are 70.

 -Over 5 sunburns doubles melanoma risk.